codevise/pageflow/doc/contributing/node_package_development.md

 ### Installing Dependencies

 Ensure the development machine meets the requirements listed in the readme.
+Furthermore, configure your editor to highlight [ESLint](https://eslint.org/) warnings.
 From the repository root run:

     $ yarn install